carlosjhr64/neuronet/README.md

 	in.set([1,2,3,4,5,6,7,8,9])
 	out.partial

-Partial means the update wont travel further than the current layer. which it's all we have in this case anyways.
+Partial means the update wont travel further than the current layer, which is all we have in this case anyways.
-You get the output like this:
+You get the output this way:

 	output = out.output # returns an array of values

-You train to target this way:
+You train this way:

 	target = [1] #<= whatever value you want in the array learning = 0.1